lnsp/kvstore/README.md

-# kv
+# kvstore

-This repository contains the source of kv, a flexible associative data store baed on string-sorted tables.
+This repository contains the source of kvstore, a flexible associative data store based on string-sorted tables.
+It is supposed to be easily embeddable into any application.
-The goal is to build an interstellar-scale key-value storage based on gossiping and a unique time system.

 ## What's working?